Why Study at a Japanese Language School in Japan

 Language school helps you advance your education.
 (Also, if you do want to teach, learning Japanese will always help in your day to day life, making friends and gaining trust from your Japanese students).

 You can increase your Japanese language ability to JLPT N1/N2 in a short amount of time.
-If you have a degree (a usual requirement due to the work visa), you can join a job-hunting class that gives you the right support and advice to find a full-time job in Japan.
+If you have a degree, you can join a full-time job-hunting class that gives you the right support and advice to find a full-time job in Japan.

 Furthermore, by having high enough Japanese ability (at least JLPT N2 level is recommended), you can apply to Japanese companies with branches in your home country.
 Every international company has to have an office in the country of their branch, so you can apply for a job there in your home country.
 You will be able to use your Japanese skills to work and help make a difference.
 In other words, many more opportunities will arise for you.